pgillet/spark-article/13-templating.md

 executors to communicate back with the driver.
 And finally, we have another `Service`, backed by an `Ingress`, to expose the Spark UI.

-We just iterate over the yaml files that define these resources and just call the same method `utils.create_from_dict`:
+We just iterate over the YAML files that define these resources and just call the same method `utils.create_from_dict`:

 ```python
     # List all YAML files in k8s/spark-native directory, except the driver pod definition file